Home Galaxy Gallery Nebula Gallery Globular Clusters Open Clusters My Equipment Misc Astro Gallery

 Welcome to my website about astronomy and astrophotography.
 Like many others, I have enjoyed astronomy and observing the night sky.
 Much of my observing experience has been taking pictures of the many astronomical objects in our known universe.
 My website is a collection of the many pictures I have taken over the years.

 Finally, one of the more gratifying results form my observations was the discovery of a new nebula surrounding an eruptive variable star V900 Mon.
 A scientific paper by by staff of the Institute for Astronomy, University of Hawaii was authored by Bo Reipurth, Colin Aspen, and G.H.
 Herbig.
 The discovery image is an image of LBN1022.
 The new nebula is located in the field of this image.
-A 2011 image of this region made by Adam Block shows this new nebula in greater detail.

 RECENT IMAGES